 7 Things to Help Avoid Seasonal Affective Disorder

-Winter blues, another name for seasonal affective disorder, is a form of depression that has a seasonal pattern which can start in fall and last until spring.
+Winter blues, another name for seasonal affective disorder (SAD), is a form of depression that has a seasonal pattern which can start in fall and last until spring.
 As the days get shorter and colder, the lack of sunlight can leave you feeling sad, low energy or you may experience changes in sleep and eating habits (usually wanting to sleep and eat more) and the desire to isolate.

 Fortunately, there are several steps you can take to help prevent this disorder, beginning with certain lifestyle changes.
 There are seven different aspects of well-being, and you can focus on making changes in each during the seven months of fall and winter: